Getting Started With CI/CD for Data Science Pipelines

 1. Build

-• build-ds-image: activated whenever changes are added to the Dockerfile or requirements.txt files.
-This will rebuild the image used to score the model.
-Ideally, this should be the same image that was used to train the model.
+• build-new-image: activated whenever changes are made to the Dockerfile or requirements.txt files.
+This will rebuild the image used in the MR to score the model

 2. Score